Beef Smoked, Chopped lysine-arginine content for herpes management

 Eating a balanced and nutritious diet that supports your immune system and reduces inflammation.
 This means consuming plenty of fruits, vegetables, whole grains, lean protein, and healthy fats, and avoiding processed foods, added sugars, alcohol, and caffeine.

-Drinking enough water to keep yourself hydrated and remove toxins from your body.
-Water can also help prevent dryness and irritation of the skin and mucous membranes, which can result in fewer outbreaks.
+Make sure to drink plenty of water to keep yourself hydrated and eliminate toxins from your body.
+Water can also help you avoid dryness and irritation of the skin and mucous membranes, which can lead to outbreaks.

 Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
 These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.